BFriedland/data-structures/README.md

             Set the value for key in the HashTable to refer to value. hash(key)
             Return the hash of a given key string.

+Inserton sort is a simple sorting algorithm.
+It has somewhat poor performance,
+    but it's very easy to implement.
+It will run in O(n) time in the best case and O(n^2) time in the worst case.

 Dependencies include Python 2.7